markmoxon/elite-source-code-6502-second-processor/README.md

 This repository contains the source code for three different variants of 6502 Second Processor Elite:

-* The Acornsoft SNG45 release, which was the first appearence of 6502 Second Processor Elite, and the one included on all subsequent discs
+* The Acornsoft SNG45 variant, which was the first appearence of 6502 Second Processor Elite, and the one included on all subsequent discs

 * The variant produced by the source disc from Ian Bell's personal website, which was never released